 Hobbies are great.
 I think everyone needs to have a few hobbies that they enjoy doing whenever they can, even if it is just in their spare time.
 I enjoy activities that range from the very much sedentary end of the spectrum to the more active side of the spectrum.
-Presently my main hobbies include running, cycling, reading, and software development.
+Presently my main hobbies include remote control (R/C) airplanes, reading, running, cycling, and software development.
 Hobbies that I really enjoy but don’t partake in a couple times a week include playing golf and tennis.
 I also enjoy watching movies, most genres, and television which includes an array of shows.
-I even know of at least one potential hobby that I have considered getting into, remote control (R/C) airplanes.

 Running has been an interesting adventure for me, perhaps one which could be equated to a roller coaster ride.
 It started a few years back as I was quite overweight and running being one of the better options for losing weight I did what I could to run but found it extremely hard on me knees so my enthusiasm for running would fizzle.
 I eventually smartened up and started off with very short casual walks and working my way up to run-walks.
 I eventually got to the point where I was running continuously for short distance, as hard as it might have been.
 The only pitfall over the last couple years was that as school terms progressed and frigid Canadian winters set in frequent running was replaced by the occasional winter walk.
 My goal is to maintain over the winter with the plan of getting a treadmill to eliminate the factor of frigid winter days.
 The spring and summer of 2014 I really got back into running and seem to be really feeling these endorphins my father is always talking about kicking in such that I really want to get out and exercise, whether it is running or cycling.